shivannis/xandr-docs-public/xandr-docs/articles/monetize/offline-conversion-attribution.md

 # Microsoft Monetize - Offline conversion attribution

-"Offline" attribution is [conversion attribution](conversion-attribution.md) that involves pushing all of the data processing required for conversion attribution "offline" to the Xandr data warehouse.
+"Offline" attribution is [conversion attribution](conversion-attribution.md) that involves pushing all of the data processing required for conversion attribution "offline" to the Microsoft Advertising data warehouse.

 Offline attribution provides: